 Best Speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best speakers you can buy in 2020.

-So whether you're looking for your first pair of speakers as you build a music system, upgrading an old pair of budget speakers or going for broke with the best speakers your system, room and finances can accommodate, we're here to help.
+So whether you're looking for your first pair of speakers as you build a music system, upgrading an old pair of budget speakers or splashing the cash on a premium pair, we're here to help.
 Read on for our round-up of the best hi-fi speakers on the market right now.

 How we choose the best speakers

-Here at What Hi-Fi? we review hundreds of products every year, including no small amount of speakers of all shapes, sizes and types.
+Here at What Hi-Fi? we review hundreds of products every year, including plenty of speakers of all shapes, sizes and types.
 So how do we come to our review verdicts?
 And why can you trust them?

 The What Hi-Fi? team has more than 100 years experience of reviewing, testing and writing about consumer electronics.
 We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all our in-house testing.
 This gives us complete control over the testing process, ensuring consistency.
 We always ensure we spend plenty of time with the speakers, trying them with different electronics, in different positions and with different music.